-Individuals with Chronic Obstructive Pulmonary Disease and people who have pneumonia, asthma, heart conditions and lung diseases are more susceptible to less oxygen intake, and they would require assistance.
-The normal oxygen levels needed for your body is between 75 and 100 mmHg.
-Any person whose oxygen levels fall below these measures can be a suitable candidate for the oxygen therapy.
+Individuals with Chronic Obstructive Pulmonary Disease and patients having pneumonia, asthma, heart conditions and lung diseases are more susceptible to less oxygen intake and they would require assistance.
+The normal oxygen levels needed for your body is between 75 and 100 mm Hg.
+Any person whose oxygen levels fall below these measures can be a suitable candidate for oxygen therapy.
 Also, too much oxygen can also be harmful to your body.
-Your levels should not exceed 110mmHg.
-Do consult with your doctor about the condition you have and accordingly chart out the session where you can receive the oxygen therapy.
+Your levels should not exceed 110mm Hg.
+Do consult with your doctor about the condition you have and accordingly chart out the session where you can receive the treatment.

-There are different types by which the oxygen can be channeled and delivered to you.
-It depends on whether you have the treatments in a medical center or at a private place.
+There are different types by which the oxygen can be channelled and delivered to you.
+It depends on whether you have the treatments in a medical centre or in a private place.
 The most common method is the nasal cannula, which consists of tubes that are fixed to your nostrils.
 The other methods may be the nonrebreather mask and the incubator facility for infants.
 There are different types of oxygen therapies used.
-The most common being the oxygen gas treatment.
+The most common being oxygen gas treatment.
 Oxygen is stored in portable cylinders and tanks and used as needed.

 Oxygen therapy is administered to people who have a low oxygen intake and who cannot get enough oxygen on their own.
-So anyone who has a chronic condition in their lungs is a suitable candidate for oxygen therapy.
+So anyone who has a chronic condition in their lungs is a suitable candidate for treatment.
 The treatment is done as early as possible once the condition is diagnosed as intake of oxygen is mandatory for all your needs and day to day activities.